moust/racoon/README.md

 You can write your own converter by extending the trait `ToAlgebra[A]`.

 ## License

 ```
-This software is licensed under the Apache 2 license, quoted below.

-Copyright 2021-2024 Quentin Aupetit
+Copyright 2022 Quentin Aupetit

-Licensed under the Apache License, Version 2.0 (the "License"); you may not
+Licensed under the Apache License, Version 2.0 (the "License");
-use this file except in compliance with the License.
-You may obtain a copy of
+you may not use this file except in compliance with the License.
-the License at
+You may obtain a copy of the License at

     http://www.apache.org/licenses/LICENSE-2.0

 Unless required by applicable law or agreed to in writing, software
-distributed under the License is distributed on an "AS IS" BASIS, WITHOUT
+distributed under the License is distributed on an "AS IS" BASIS,
-WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the
+WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-License for the specific language governing permissions and limitations under
+See the License for the specific language governing permissions and
-the License.
+limitations under the License.

 ```